 The Ontario Heritage Act provides municipalities with the authority to protect properties of cultural heritage value or interest at the local level.
 This protection includes designation by a municipal By-law (for individual properties and districts), creation of a heritage easement or inclusion on a municipal heritage register.
-Protections under the Ontario Heritage Act ensure that properties with significant cultural heritage resources are not adversely impacted by on-site change or adjacent development by establishing processes that permit the municipality to evaluate the cultural heritage resource.
+Protections under the Ontario Heritage Act ensure that properties with significant cultural heritage resources are not adversely impacted by on-site change or adjacent development by establishing processes that permit the municipality to evaluate the cultural heritage resource and make informed decisions about retaining the cultural heritage resource.